-When a pupil misses (or is absent from) 10% or more possible school sessions.
+When a pupil misses (or is absent from) at least 1 possible school session.

 Counted in sessions, where 1 session is equivalent to half-a-day.

 Lasts from 1 August to 31 July.
 Generally broken into 3 terms - autumn, spring and summer.

 Throughout the service this is shown in the format ‘2012/13’ to describe the year from 1 August 2012 to 31 July 2013